01binary/zeroweb/src/articles/pid-control.md

 ![PID controller terms](./images/pid-all-terms.png)

-The three terms are simply summed together, which is represented by ∑ at the right end of the diagram.
+The three terms are simply summed together, which is represented by ∑ at the end of the diagram.
 This sum is called a *command* or an *input*.

 ### what is an error?